 The Division of Services for People with Disabilities has many additional resources that may be helpful.
 We can also help link you to many other organizations that provide supports for people with disabilities.

 DSPD is dedicated to providing individuals in services, their families, and caregivers with the information they need to best understand DSPD services.
 Meetings and the associated materials will be available here to help you stay up to date on current DSPD processes and initiatives.
-Check out our Meetings Page and contact us if you have additional questions.
+Check out our Be Informed and Be Involved webpage; and contact us at firstname.lastname@example.org if you have additional questions.

 Emergency Preparedness and Planning is essential for all members in communities, including community members with a disability.
 No matter where you are at in your emergency planning, we have ideas and resources to help.
 Check out our Emergency Preparedness Page and contact us if you have additional questions.